eyamrog/cl_st2_eyamrog/Mainstream_journals_list.md

 - [PMLA: Publications of the Modern Language Association](https://www.mla.org/Publications/Journals/PMLA)

 ## Structure of academic papers
 The structure of academic papers vary according to the field of study and to the specifics of the journal or conference being considered.
-However, most of them can relate to the following generic structure:
+However, most of them relate to the following generic structure:

 - Title
 - Abstract